Topological Quantum Teleportation and Superdense Coding -- Without Braiding: Review of Algebraic Theory of Anyons

 \subsection{Pentagon and hexagon equations}

 In order for the $F$ and $R$-matrices to be consistently defined, they must satisfy compatibility conditions known as the \textit{pentagon} and \textit{hexagon} axioms.
 There are two distinct hexagon axioms, which we respectively denote by H1 and H2 in Figure \ref{penthexeqs}.
-By fixing a choice of fusion states in the inital and final spaces (given a permissible choice of labels) in (i)-(ii) above, we obtain an entry-wise form of the compatibility conditions.
-This results in a system of equations called the pentagon and hexagon equations.
+By fixing a choice of fusion state in the inital and final spaces (given a permissible choice of labels) in (i)-(ii) above, we obtain an entry-wise form of the compatibility conditions.
+This results in a system of equations called the\textit{ pentagon and hexagon equations}.
 For instance, if the triangular spaces in (i)-(ii) are all $1$-dimensional for the given choices of labels, these equations take form (\ref{mfpenteq})-(\ref{mfhexeqs}).\footnote{For a \textit{multiplicity-free} theory (i.e. all fusion coefficients take value in $\{0,1\}$), its consistency equations are given by (\ref{mfpenteq})-(\ref{mfhexeqs}) for all possible label choices.} In the presence of triangular spaces with dimension greater than $1$, they become considerably more unwieldy, e.g. see \cite[Appendix D]{val21}.

-\begin{remark}\phantom{boo} \begin{enumerate}[label=(\roman*)] \item It follows from the hexagon axioms that (a) string diagrams in the graphical calculus enjoy equivalence under the $2^{nd}$ and $3^{rd}$ Reidemeister moves, and (b) strands may slide over (or under) trivalent vertices. \item Technically, there is another compatibility condition called the \textit{triangle} axiom which ensures that fusion with the vacuum is trivial.\footnote{A further discussion of the triangle axiom (or `fundamental triangle equation') is found in \cite[Section E.1.2]{kitaev06}.} This axiom is equivalent to levying the (`obvious') condition that all $F$-matrices $F^{abc}_{d}$ where any of $a,b,c$ coincide with $0$, are the identity. \end{enumerate} \end{remark}
+\begin{remark}\phantom{boo} \begin{enumerate}[label=(\roman*)] \item The pentagon and hexagon equations place very stringent constraints on whether a set of fusion rules $(\mathfrak{L},\times)$ will give rise to a theory of anyons.
+These equations can be viewed as a machine that takes as input $(\mathfrak{L},\times)$, and whose outputs (i.e. solutions, if any exist) define theories of anyons (specifically, when all of the $F$ and $R$-matrices of a given output are unitary).
+Solving these equations is typically very difficult (especially if $|\mathfrak{L}|$ is large or if there are fusion coefficients greater than $1$).
+See also the discussion in Section \ref{anytheosec}. \item The hexagon axioms ensure that (a) diagrams enjoy equivalence under the $2^{nd}$ and $3^{rd}$ Reidemeister moves, and (b) strands may slide over (or under) trivalent vertices. \item Technically, there is another compatibility condition called the \textit{triangle} axiom which ensures that fusion with the vacuum is trivial.\footnote{A further discussion of the triangle axiom (or `fundamental triangle equation') is found in \cite[Section E.1.2]{kitaev06}.} This axiom is equivalent to levying the (`obvious') condition that all $F$-matrices $F^{abc}_{d}$ where any of $a,b,c$ coincide with $0$, are the identity. \end{enumerate} \end{remark}